 Every single piece of plastic ever produced still exists on earth...
 It’s a startling fact, that many of us became aware of following the Blue Planet 2 series.
 It’s now come to the attention of the public that plastic reduction is a must.

-As she launches the Government’s environmental plan for the next 25-years, she has publically committed to the UK eliminating all “avoidable” plastic waste by 2042.
+She went on to launch the Government’s 25-year environmental plan, committing to the UK eliminating all “avoidable” plastic waste by 2042.

 While reduction and switching over to alternatives is vital, we also need to find a use for all of the plastic we already have.
 We think part of the solution can be found in the clothing we wear.